mmmbacon/lhl-bar-chart/README.md

 # About
 This is a stretch project for the lighthouse labs web development course.
 It uses HTML, CSS, Javascript and JQuery to render a barchart to a page.
 I have used bootstrap to simplify the component design and layout.
 The chart is code uses a revealing constructor pattern and string literals to create templated and re-usable classes in JS.

+# Challenges/Lessons Learned
+I ideally set out on this project to create a page that had resuable jQuery components.
+After some initial reading up on jQuery application design, I decided the best way to design the application was using a revealing constructor pattern.
+This would allow me to treat each component of the chart as a 'class' in a resuable fashion - This was probably inspired by my experience with React.
+Lack of forward thinking and overall application structure consideration has created a problem now where my events are firing globally and I am not controlling event propagation.
+This results in all charts recieving events when a single button or input is changed in a chart.

 # Functionality
 ![Chart Options](img/chart-options.png)
-<p>These are the options for changing the chart settings</p>
+<p>This panel appears per chart object on the page and will control chart settings.
+Every change on this panel is reflected on the chart in real time through custom event dispachers.</p>

 ![Chart](img/chart.png)
-<p>This chart shows the X-Axis title along the bottom.
-The Y-Axis title on the left side of the chart.
-The chart title.
-The chart content.</p>
+<p>This example shows the X-Axis title along the bottom, the Y-Axis title on the left side of the chart, the chart title and the chart data groups.
+Each data group has values which are sorted in ascending orer and labeled.</p>

 # API
 ```drawBarChart(data, {options}, component)```